 5. Put the pedal to the metal on the Swazi Rally

-Another surprising event – especially for leather lovers – is the Swazi Rally organized on the same weekend.
+Another surprising event – especially for non-kinky leather lovers – is the Swazi Rally organized on the same weekend.
 This is more of a festival like we know them at home, with entrance tickets, food stalls and music.
 It does have a theme though.
 Hundreds of bikers from all over Eswatini and the surrounding countries come together to fraternize, eye each other’s bikes and watch a bunch of demonstrations by stuntmen and racers.
 The atmosphere is great, the beers cold and the audience fantastically dressed.
-Think a mix of Mad Max and the Hell’s Angels.
+Think a mix of Mad Max, Shaft and the Hell’s Angels.
 It’s not your usual pottery at the local village.

 6. Support the local community in Shewula Mountain Camp

 Speaking of pottery in local villages: the majority of people in Eswatini live in small rural communities, and many of them are struggling.
 I’ve stopped participating in so-called poverty tourism, but in Eswatini you can visit the locals without it becoming exploitative .
 The Shewula Mountain Camp in the east of the country does this best.
 Shewula is a camp built on an impressive cliff from which you can see half the country, and where you sleep in traditional stone houses.
 Lindiwe – the woman who runs the camp and grew up nearby herself – will gladly take you to a nearby village (or to a medicine man if you so desire).
 There you can talk to people at your own pace and with mutual respect.
-If you made any new friends, you can choose to support a family through the camp – I’ve been doing so for six years (the girl below is part of it).
+If you made any new friends, you can choose to support a family through the camp – I’ve been doing so for six years for the girl in blue below.
 Every year they will get new school supplies, food and other basic necessities, so they are less dependent on the harvest.
 You’ll see exactly where your money is going, and you keep in touch with those benefiting from it.
 I got their school report cards by email. www.shewulacamp.org

 7. Feel like a Disney princess in Mlilwane Wildlife Sanctuary

 Mlilwane Wildlife Sanctuary may not be a big five park, but it’s the most popular reserve in the country.
 Here you can head out on your own without a worry.
 You can pull a Snow White and go skipping through herds of zebra and wildebeest, you can explore various mountain biking tracks or you can discover the park on horseback.
 If you have your morning coffee near the campfire, you’ll be joined by a family of resident warthogs warming up by the flames.
 You sleep in traditional bee hive huts (with bathroom and electricity) and when you take a look outside after sunset, you’ll often see nyala and impala antelopes walk right by your door.
 Apart from a snake or two, you won’t come across anything dangerous here.
 In the past you had to be back in camp by 6pm because of the hippos, but they’ve been shipped to Hlane.
-There are a couple of very large Nile crocodiles in the pond, but don’t be an idiot, stay away from the water and you’ll make it home in one piece.
+There are a couple of very large Nile crocodiles in the pond, but don’t be an idiot, stay away from the water and you’ll probably make it home in one piece.